 Tips to help a friend who has been sexually assaulted

-If your friend just told you that she/ he was assaulted...
+If your friend just told you that they were assaulted...

 Believe your friend.

-Ask your friend what would make her/ him feel safe and try to help with that.
+Ask your friend what would make them feel safe and try to help with that.

 Do not ask questions that put blame on your friend.
-Tell your that it was not her/his fault.
+Tell your friend that it was not their fault.

 If your friend was JUST assaulted...

-If your friend was assaulted within 72 hours, you can offer to support them in getting a rape kit at the hospital or a walk-in clinic.
-A rape kit examination could produce evidence for the offender to be convicted.
-If your friend is willing to do this, encourage him/ her not to shower and to put the clothes they wore during the assault in a paper bag.
+If your friend was assaulted within 72 hours, you can offer to support them in getting a Sexual Assault Forensics Exam at the hospital or a walk-in clinic.
+An examination could produce evidence for the offender to be convicted.
+If your friend is willing to do this, encourage them not to shower and to put the clothes they wore during the assault in a paper bag.
 This will preserve more evidence.

-Even if your friend does not wish to complete a rape kit, still encourage seeing a doctor, as there is a risk of pregnancy, STI or injury.
+Even if your friend does not wish to complete a Sexual Assault Forensics Exam, still encourage them to see a doctor, as there is a risk of pregnancy, STI or injury.

 People you can call for help and advice